awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

 You can use Capacity Blocks with Amazon EKS for provisioning and scaling your self\-managed nodes\.
 The following steps give a general example overview\.

 1. Create a launch template in the AWS Management Console\.
-For more information, see [Create a launch template using advanced settings ](https://docs.aws.amazon.com/autoscaling/ec2/userguide/advanced-settings-for-your-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Use Capacity Blocks for machine learning workloads](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-template-capacity-blocks.html) in the *Amazon EC2 Auto Scaling User Guide*\.

    Make sure to include configuration of instance type and Amazon Machine Image \(AMI\)\.